mox692/tokio/hack.md

 ### feature gate
 * tokio-unstable?

+# DrawBacks

 ## Next Steps
 I think this proposal can be achieved incrementally, like as follows:

 1. Initial PR with a minimum support for io_uring file api with `tokio_unstable`
-   * Current thread runtime support
+   * Enable current thread runtime only
    * Add uring support as an opt-in option to the `OpenOption`.
    * Basic Open, Read, Write operation
    * (possibly) No batching logic for submission